 Associated virtue: Self-control

-Blue drafters: Blues are orderly, inquisitive, rational, calm, cold, impartial, intelligent, musical.
+Blue: Orderly, inquisitive, rational, calm, cold, impartial, intelligent, musical.
 Structure, rules, and hierarchy are important to them.
 Blues are often mathematicians and composers.
 Ideas and ideology and correctness often matter more than people to blues.

 Associated vice: Envy

-Associated virtue: Kindness
+Associated virtue: Kindness (Gratitude)

 Associated vice: Pride